snwatson/ketamine-nightmares/recommended_reading.md

 #### Pharmacology and Physiology for Anaesthesia - Hemmings & Egan

-- Pharmacokinetic and Pharmacodynamic Principles for Intravenous anaesthetics
+- Pharmacokinetic and Pharmacodynamic Principles for Intravenous anaesthetics (unbeatable)
 - Pharmacokinetics of Inhaled Anaesthetics
 - Pharmacodynamic Drug Interactions
 - Pharmacology of Inhaled Anaesthetics